Coding4DevelopersByShenthuri/Elora/README.md

 ## 🌟 Overview

-Speak Bee is a comprehensive English learning platform that works 100% offline while optionally syncing to the cloud.
+Elora is a comprehensive English learning platform that works 100% offline while optionally syncing to the cloud.
 Built with privacy-first principles, it offers personalized learning experiences for Kids, Adults (Beginner to Advanced), and IELTS/PTE exam candidates.

 ### Key Features